 Because occupations involving physical labor dominate the local economy, Reinholds is generally considered to be a blue-collar town.
 44.49% of the Reinholds workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Reinholds is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Reinholds who work in office and administrative support (11.88%), management occupations (9.45%), and architecture and engineering (6.42%).

 Reinholds is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Reinholds’s overall crime rate is lower than average for the country.
+Finally, Reinholds’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Reinholds is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Reinholds does not have a public transit system used by locals to get to and from work.

-The overall education level of Reinholds is somewhat higher than in the average US city of 21.84%: 26.20% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Reinholds who are college-educated is somewhat higher than the average US community of 21.84%: 26.20% of adults in Reinholds have at least a bachelor's degree.

 The people who call Reinholds home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Reinholds residents report their race to be White.
 Important ancestries of people in Reinholds include German, Irish, Italian, Swiss, and English.